leixiaofeng-astar/eye_rasabot/data/nlu.md

 ## intent: redeye-symptoms_signs-miscellaneous
 - Why is my eye red?
+- why my eye pain and red
+- My eyes are always red on waking up with eye dirt
 - What is the most common cause of red eyes?
 - My eyes are red.
 - Why do I have red eyes?